New Year’s Resolutions with Nutritionist Jenn

-Jenn Keirstead, the program’s nutritionist, fixed that.
-And within a week.
+Jenn Keirstead, Mountain Trek’s nutritionist, fixed that – and within just one week.
 With her emphasis on non-inflammatory foods, and appropriate meal times and portions, she was able to save me from the dark depths of a body in revolt.
 I picked her brain as much as her brain would allow for picking—her tolerance is remarkably high, if not infinite—and my gut and I left forever changed.

-Thanks for spilling the beans on how you’re kicking off 2019, Jenn.
+Thanks for spilling the beans on how you start your year, Jenn.
 What are your resolutions?

 To be honest, I don’t make resolutions!
 Instead, I take time to look back and reflect on the previous year.
 I’ve noticed this habit of reflection helps me create more self-awareness, and resilience.
 I’ve also found it helps me establish, and achieve, more meaningful goals.
 As a nutritionist, I also focus on the dietary strengths and challenges of the past year.
 I ask myself, how did my diet seem to affect my health, my energy, my overall wellbeing?